 During her studies, Rebecca won the Three Choirs Festival Ensemble Prize, Howarth Double Reed prize, Royal Welsh College of Music and Drama’s Concerto prize, June Emerson Wind Ensemble Launchpad prize and the Abergavenny Eisteddfod.

-Rebecca has worked with various orchestras including the Orchestra of Welsh National Opera, Orchestra of the Swan, Royal Shakespeare Company, Orpheus Sinfonia and the Armonico Consort.
+Rebecca has worked with various orchestras including the Orchestra of Welsh National Opera, Oxford Philharmonic Orchestra, Up North Session Orchestra, Orchestra of the Swan, Royal Shakespeare Company and Orpheus Sinfonia.
 She was also contrabassoonist with the Young Musician’s Symphony Orchestra and has participated in side-by-side schemes with the Philharmonia Orchestra, London Symphony Orchestra and the BBC National Orchestra of Wales.
-In January 2017 Rebecca will become Co-principal Bassoon with the Southbank Sinfonia.
+Rebecca was Co-principal Bassoon with Southbank Sinfonia 2017.

-As a soloist Rebecca has performed concertos with the Royal Welsh College of Music and Drama’s Chamber Orchestra, the Sinfonia of Birmingham, the Leamington Chamber Orchestra and the St Bartholomew’s Orchestra, London.
+As a soloist Rebecca has performed concertos with the Royal Welsh College of Music and Drama’s Chamber Orchestra, Chandos Symphony Orchestra, Sinfonia of Birmingham, Leamington Chamber Orchestra and Inkberrow Sinfonia.
 Also a keen chamber musician Rebecca is a founding member of the Aquilon Ensemble.
 This has lead to performances on BBC Radio 3, UK and European tours and coaching from Andrew Marriner, Francois Leleux, Sarah Burnett and Neil Black.
-Future engagements include the Nino Rota Bassoon Concerto with Chandos Symphony Orchestra and Weber’s Bassoon Concerto with the Inkberrow Sinfonia.

 “Daniel Sanford-Casey joined guest bassoonist Rebecca Eldridge to combine most effectively in the Strauss Duet Concertino...solid confident entries by both soloists and delightful echoing sections from the cellos and basses were memorable; this is a work worthy of being heard more often.”